glasgowm148/ergonaut-handbook/Guides/tip-bot.md

 - ErgTip
 - NETA

-You can restore the same seed in each instance, and use the same tip wallet across all platforms.
+> This is a bot that runs on a server managed by  (u/Luivatra).
+It is not unhackable (nothing is).
+Do not use this as a main wallet!

 ## Getting Started

-**First off.
-This is a bot that runs on a server managed by me (u/Luivatra).
-It is not unhackable (nothing is).
-Do not use this as a main wallet!**

 ### Reddit